 Here are some general guidelines to keep in mind for uploading new images:

 - The width of the image should be kept to a maximum of 2560 pixels.
-1280 pixels is enough for images that are not used for full screen purposes, as a hero image or as main image for a hub.
+1280 pixels is enough for images that are not used for full screen purposes.
 You can check the pixel size by right clicking the file on your computer and checking its settings/properties, or through an image editing program such as Photoshop.

 - Photographs should be saved in jpg format to enhance colors, while graphics and illustrations should be in png format to save filespace.

 - Only photos and images owned by Aalto University are to be used on our website.
 No free or external image bank photos are used on the site.